Welcome to the Ultimate Beginner’s Guide to the Gym!

 After you do 10 minutes of walking on the treadmill, go to the dumbbell section, grab a single 10 lb (4.5kg) dumbbell, and find a flat bench like this:

-Stand next to that bench, and make sure nobody is using it.
-If somebody is at a bench nearby, ask them “is anybody using this bench?”
-If they say no, put your towel on the bench, your 10 lb dumbbell on it, and stand next to it.
+Stand next to that bench and make sure nobody is using it.
+If somebody is at a bench nearby, ask them, “Is anybody using this bench?”
+If they say no, put your towel on the bench and your 10-lb dumbbell on it, and stand next to it.

 We’re going to add a 1-arm dumbbell row to our circuit above: